Los Angeles Art Week

 The LA Art Show

 The longest running art fair in the City of Angels was founded in 1994 by Kim Martindale.
-In 2025, it will celebrate its 30th anniversary.
+In 2025, it celebrated its 30th anniversary.
 The LA Art Show is currently owned by Scott Diament and Rob Samuels of the Palm Beach Show Group (as of 2/2024).
 I have attended every year since 2008.

 The largest section of programming at this fair, the Modern + Contemporary, features paintings, street art, illustration, photography, sculpture and more.
 Galleries from Los Angeles and the U.S., as well as countries all around the world attend each year.
 Read a review about the LA Art Show. https://www.laartshow.com